aura-nw/docs/docs/overview/start/wallet.md

 ![Keplr Extension](/img/aurascan/Keplr_wallet_extension.png)

+#### Important Note: From May 31st, 2024.
+Aura changes **chain-id** for integrating EVM.
+Therefore, Keplr users MUST remove old Aura Network config and add new one again.

 ### 4. Using Ledger

 Currently only Keplr supports Ledger connection to Aura.
 Make sure you have the [Cosmos](https://support.ledger.com/hc/en-us/articles/360013713840-Cosmos-ATOM-?support=true) Application on your ledger.
 Then, just connect your ledger with Keplr and you are good to go.